Thursday, November 30, 2023

 Events move quickly from this point on.
 The next day all Japanese fishing boats are seized, Japanese schools are closed, and Japanese newspapers shut down.
 At night lights must be turned off or windows covered with thick black paper.
 "The lantern at the Japanese War Memorial in Stanley Park was extinguished soon after the bombing, the loyal sacrifice of the Japanese soldiers forgotten."

 Before Christmas, anyone of Japanese heritage must register as enemy aliens.
 In the New Year of 1942, "all men of Japanese origin between eighteen and forty-five years old has to move to labor camps away from the coast."
-Hisa, pregnant, wonders "What will I do without Koichiro?
+Hisa, pregnant wonders "What will I do without Koichiro?
 And what will happen to my brothers?
 Or Roy, the gentle soul who likes to sing and feed the stray black cat...."
-And then the Canadian government orders everyone of " the Japanese race" including, women, children and the elderly to be "evacuated".
+Then the Canadian government orders everyone of " the Japanese race" including, women, children and the elderly to be "evacuated".

 Discussion